ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 > Note: As explained in the [Tour of OCaml](/docs/tour-of-ocaml) tutorial, the `unit` type has a single value `()`, which is pronounced "unit."

 Above, the pattern does not contain any identifier, meaning no name is defined.
-The expression is evaluated, the side effect takes place, no definition is created, and no value is returned.
+The expression is evaluated, the side effect takes place (printing `ha ha` to standard output), no definition is created, and no value is returned.
 Writing that kind of pseudo-definition only expresses interest in the side effects.
 ```ocaml
 # print_endline "ha ha";;
 ha ha